 \section{Introduction}

 Balancing a single inverted pendulum on a cart is a hallmark control task that has been studied in many settings.
-In textbooks, a simplified model of this system is often used to study key concepts in optimal control such as reachability, controllability, stability, etc. Engineers use this system to learn how to design a controller, and traditional control schemes such as PID, MPC, and LQR all work very well and can be implemented on a physical system \cite{miranda_application_nodate, ozana_design_2012, kennedy_real-time_2016, jezierski_comparison_2017, abeysekera_modelling_2018}.
-However, controller tuning can often be time-consuming and potentially cause lots of wears-and-tears on the physical systems, and not to mention safety concerns in some cases.
-To avoid these problems, most work in literature resort to designing controllers in simulations or virtual environments.
-Though, it is understood that no models are perfect replica of the world, so controls that are completely designed from simulation should always be tested to be robust to noise, disturbance, and model mismatch.
-In recent years, developments in machine learning, and in particular, reinforcement learning, are gaining tremendous success, which has created new avenues towards controller designs \cite{riedmiller_neural_2005, mattner_learn_2012, lillicrap_continuous_2019}.
+In textbooks, a simplified model of this system is often used to study key concepts in optimal control such as reachability, controllability, stability, etc. Engineers use this system to learn how to design a controller, and traditional control schemes such as PID, MPC, and LQR all work very well and can be implemented in a physical system \cite{miranda_application_nodate, ozana_design_2012, kennedy_real-time_2016, jezierski_comparison_2017, abeysekera_modelling_2018}.
+However, controller tuning can often be time-consuming and potentially cause lots of wears-and-tears on the physical systems, not to mention safety concerns in some cases.
+To avoid these problems, most of the literature is devoted to designing controllers in simulations or virtual environments.
+However, it is understood that no models are perfect replicas of the world, so controls that are completely designed from simulation should always be tested to be robust to noise, disturbance, and model mismatch.
+In recent years, advances in machine learning, and in particular, reinforcement learning, have been gaining tremendous success, creating new avenues towards controller designs \cite{riedmiller_neural_2005, mattner_learn_2012, lillicrap_continuous_2019}.